LEI-122705/ToDoApp/README.md

 # App README

-- [ ] TODO Replace or update this README with instructions relevant to your application
 ## Grupo ICCE - Membros do Grupo:
 - Constança Costa - 111088
 - Eurisa Patrício - 111812